 Where will 5G be available?

 5G has the potential to be incredibly fast – eventually as much as 10 gigabits per second (Gbps), which is 100 times faster than the speediest NBN plan available right now.
-Though 10Gbps won't happen for some time, and it would be extremely rare for you to get these sorts of figures out in the real world.
+However, 10Gbps won't happen for some time, and it would be extremely rare for you to get these sorts of figures out in the real world.

 The amount of internet capacity a 5G network can potentially handle is enormous.

-Not only will this help support public demand for higher definition videos, larger files to be transferred between people, and faster uploading to cloud storage systems, it will also enable far more devices to be connected at once without congesting the network.
+Not only will this help support public demand for higher definition videos, larger files to be transferred between people, and faster uploading to cloud storage systems, it'll also enable far more devices to be connected at once without congesting the network.